superbrothers/kubernetes-docs/kubectl_set_resources.md

 ### Synopsis

-Specify compute resource requirements (cpu, memory) for any resource that defines a pod template.
+Specify compute resource requirements (CPU, memory) for any resource that defines a pod template.
 If a pod is successfully scheduled, it is guaranteed the amount of resource requested, but may burst up to its specified limits.

- for each compute resource, if a limit is specified and a request is omitted, the request will default to the limit.
+ For each compute resource, if a limit is specified and a request is omitted, the request will default to the limit.

  Possible resources include (case insensitive): Use "kubectl api-resources" for a complete list of supported resources..